TankEngine-ish/90kcapital-devops-task/README.md

 ![alt text](<assets/Screenshot from 2025-04-14 11-17-55.png>)

-I made the whole TF configuration more modular as I am still fresh from my last infrastructure project where I wrote about 15 different TF files.
+I will make the whole TF configuration more modular as I am still fresh from my last infrastructure project where I wrote about 15 different TF files.
+I can spread out the configuration in at least 4 files that could be providers, variable, flux and outputs.tf.
 I also checked Stefan Prodan's repository - https://github.com/controlplaneio-fluxcd/flux-operator/tree/main/config/terraform to see if I'm not missing some crucial statement or variable (this is the first time I am using anything Flux related but I have used ArgoCD before).
 All in all, I deploy the Flux Operator, which gives my cluster the ability to manage Flux.
 Then I create a "flux_instance" which is a request to the operator to create a properly configured FluxCD installation:

 ![alt text](assets/fluxcd_terraform.png)